LaoZZZZZ/bartender-1.1/README.md

 Bartender is a c++ tool that is designed to process random barcode data.
 Bartender is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

-It currently has two functionalities.
+It currently has three functionalities.

 1. Extracts the barcode from the original reads
 2. It can call out true barcodes and their population size.

-It will be able to handle multiple time points and estimate the trajectory in the next version.
+3. It can generates the trajectory for time-course data.

 # Installation
  Bartender gcc compiler which should be no older than gcc47.
 If you want use the extraction components, boost library should be installed prior installing bartender.
 Installation is simple.
- 1.To build bartender_single: make bartender_single
+ 1.To build bartender_single (barcode clustering): make bartender_single
- 2.To build bartender_extractor: make bartender_extractor
+ 2.To build bartender_extractor (barcode extractor): make bartender_extractor
- 3.To build two components in one batch: make all
+ 3.To build bartender_combiner (multiple time point mode): make bartender_combiner
- 4.To install: sudo make install
+ 3.To build three components in one batch: make all 4.To install: sudo make install

 The default install directory is /usr/local/bin and is hard coded in the make file.
 If you want to change the install directory, you need to make a small change to the Makefile.